Collaborative-Immersive-Visual-Toolkit/Speech-Gaze-Head-Datatset/README.md

-# Collaborative Speech Gaze and Head Behavio Datatset
+# Collaborative Speech Gaze and Head Behaviour Datatset

 This dataset contains the verbal, head, and eye behaviour of ten pairs of participants performing a collaborative explorative data analysis task in VR; for more information about this, read the section Data.
 Furthermore, this dataset also contains the segmented and semantically annotated visual context of the explorative data analysis; for more information about this, read the section Visualizations.
 This dataset has been released with the paper Speech-Augmented Cone-of-Vision for Exploratory Data Analysis at CHI 2023.